 SECTION 3.
 DELEGATION OF CERTIFYING OFFICER AUTHORITY.

-.02 Requests for delegation of Certifying Officer authority to officials other than those specified in paragraph .01 above, shall be submitted in writing to the Deputy Director, OAS, who shall act for the Chief Financial Officer and Assistant Secretary for Administration (CFO/ASA) in ruling on such requests.
+.02 Requests for delegation of Certifying Officer authority to officials other than those specified in paragraph .01 above, shall be submitted in writing to the Deputy Director, OFEQ, who shall act for the Chief Financial Officer and Assistant Secretary for Administration (CFO/ASA) in ruling on such requests.

 .03 The chief administrative official in each primary operating unit is responsible for monitoring all delegations of Certifying Officer authority granted for that operating unit, under paragraph .02, above.
 An annual survey shall be conducted to ensure that all delegations of authority are still required.
-The Deputy Director, OAS, shall be requested to revoke those no longer required.
+The Deputy Director, OFEQ, shall be requested to revoke those no longer required.

 .04 Each Certifying Officer is authorized to acquire one embossing die for impressing the Department's seal on copies of documents.
-The die shall be obtained through the primary operating unit's chief administrative official or the Deputy Director, OAS.
+The die shall be obtained through the primary operating unit's chief administrative official or the Deputy Director, OFEQ.

 .05 Certifying Officers shall take necessary steps to prevent the misuse, loss or theft of embossing dies.
-Should such an event occur, it shall be reported immediately to the chief administrative official in the primary operating unit, who shall provide a written report to the Deputy Director, OAS.
-Unserviceable or unneeded embossing dies shall be sent to either the operating unit's chief administrative official or the Deputy Director, OAS, for disposal or reassignment.
+Should such an event occur, it shall be reported immediately to the chief administrative official in the primary operating unit, who shall provide a written report to the Deputy Director, OFEQ.
+Unserviceable or unneeded embossing dies shall be sent to either the operating unit's chief administrative official or the Deputy Director, OFEQ, for disposal or reassignment.

 .06 Nothing in this order shall affect the acquisition, use, or control by primary operating units of seals authorized by law, as covered in DAO 201-1, "Approval and Use of Seals, Emblems, Insignia and Logos."